rodrigokazu/bio_inspired_complexnets/README.md

 def analyse_all(allnets, exportpath, **datapath):
     """
-    Runs the analysis for the networks modeled at 50k neurons density and exports results.
+    Runs the analysis for the networks modelled at 50k neuron density and exports results.
     This function initiates all the threads and runs the analysis in parallel for the same network.
     The .join() function guarantees that all threads will finish at the same time.